AndreDroschinsky/LaWeCSE/README.md

 1) download and build OGDF; at least an out-of-source build into a 'Release'-folder, standard settings should suffice (https://ogdf.uos.de/download/ ; Catalpa 2020-02-09)
-2) set correct OGDF_Path in CMakeLists.txt of 'LaWeCSE', this should be the OGDF-directory containing the README.md 2a) if you did not create a Release-Folder as ouf-of-source build, set that path accordingly in the 1., 2., and 4. row from below
+2) set correct OGDF_Path in CMakeLists.txt of 'LaWeCSE', this should be the OGDF-directory containing the README.md
+3) if you did not create a Release-Folder as ouf-of-source build, set that path accordingly in the 1., 2., and 4. row from below
-3) run cmake, then make
+4) run cmake, then make

 For a list of parameters type ./LaWeCSE --help

 Example:
 ./LaWeCSE -c example.fog 1 2

-An exemplary weight function is 'weight_function', to be added with '-l weight_function' The labels are _string_ labels, the same is true for the graph file
+An exemplary weight function is 'weight_function', to be added with '-l weight_function'.

+The labels are _string_ labels, the same is true for the graph file

 An exemplary graph file 'example.fog' is also attached.
 The file format is 3 lines per graph: